sovrn/rtb_latency/readme.md

 ## Usage

-As root, run: `python latency_check.py`
+As root, run: `python latency_check.py latency_check.json`

+The path to the config file is required.
-There are no command-line flags, all configuration is done in `latency_check.json`.
-The script will assume that `latency_check.json` is in the same directory as the script.
+There are no other command-line flags, all configuration is done in `latency_check.json`.

 [Running as root is required for the Python sockets library to do ICMP things](https://stackoverflow.com/questions/1189389/python-non-privileged-icmp).

 ## Config format